Hi there, I'm Kara Troglin.

 I am greatly inspired by the work of my teachers.

-I have trained and studied with numerous educated yoga teachers, yoga therapists, and psychologists in the mental health field.
+I have trained and studied with numerous yoga teachers, yoga therapists, and psychologists in the mental health field.

 I am an E-RYT 500, YACEP, Certified Trauma Informed Yoga Teacher, Certified Mental Health Aware Yoga Teacher, and currently training as an Ayurvedic Yoga Therapist specializing in trauma recovery.